It’s about safety…

-With the recent explosion of artificial turf baseball and softball fields, one issue has really grabbed my attention.
-Warning Tracks!
+With the increase in artificial turf baseball and softball fields, one issue has really grabbed my attention — Warning Tracks!

 Warning tracks have been a part of baseball/softball for decades.
 They serve a critical purpose in warning players that they are approaching a permanent fixture of some kind.
 When players are focused on catching a fly ball, they are looking up at the ball, not down at the field.
 Fielders rely on a change of texture under foot to alert them that they are approaching immovable barriers along the perimeter of a playing field.

 Artificial turf warning tracks don’t have a change of texture, only a change of color, which puts players at risk.
 A player engrossed in catching a ball is rarely going to think about looking down to see the change of turf color that notifies them they are on the artificial turf warning track and rapidly approaching an obstacle.
 And therein lies the problem with the rapid proliferation of artificial turf ballfield.

 ▶ Changing turf color just isn’t enough

 Pretty much all artificial turf fields delineate the warning track by simply changing the color of the artificial turf.
 Unless a ballplayer is looking down when he approaches the warning track, he or she will have no other way to be warned of a potential collision with the wall.
 There’s no change in feel, like turf grass to warning track soil — not audible difference when your spikes hit the warning track material.
 It’s a purely visual difference.
 If I was a college or high school athletic director, I would be pressuring the artificial turf manufactures for a better solution to warn fielders of the danger.
 Ultimately, it comes down to those decisionmakers to look out for their players’ safety.